 Organizational accessories, such as cabinet drawer inserts, pullouts with adjustable shelving, and rollouts, are also a must in both kitchen and bath cabinetry.
 They ensure easy access to everything from spices and cooking utensils to skincare products and toiletries.
-Of course, all kitchens should have pullout trash and recycling bins, and all bath vanity drawers and medicine cabinets should incorporate outlets for powering hair appliances as well as for charging phones, says designer Kenneth Henry, of Alspaugh Kitchen and Bath, a design firm in St. Louis.
+Of course, all kitchens should have pullout trash and recycling bins, and all bath vanity drawers and medicine cabinets should incorporate outlets for powering hair appliances as well as charging phones, says designer Kenneth Henry, of Alspaugh Kitchen and Bath, a design firm in St. Louis.

 In terms of current trends, the audience for white kitchens, or more specifically, white marble countertops, remains captive.
 So much so that designers are using the same marble—often Calacatta—on the countertop and the backsplash for a more minimalist aesthetic.
-And because cleaner and sleeker are usually better, architect Lindsey Theobald, head of interiors for Feldman Architecture in San Francisco, has been opting of late for a reverse-knife edge, which streamlines counters and gives them a lighter look.
+And because cleaner and sleeker is usually better, architect Lindsey Theobald, head of interiors for Feldman Architecture in San Francisco, has been opting for a reverse-knife edge, which streamlines counters and gives them a lighter look.

-Although it’s not product-oriented, designers also cited a separate butler’s pantry as being indispensable to a well-functioning kitchen.
+Although it’s not product-oriented, designers also cited a separate butler’s pantry as indispensable to a well-functioning kitchen.
 Kean likes to conceal the butler’s pantry by using a door that matches the surrounding cabinetry.
 “It’s a really clean look,” he says.
 “We do a lot of that.”
 If space is limited, consider a tall storage wall with a few pantry pullouts, says Carroll.

-Also less product specific, but equally significant, interesting architectural details can make the difference between a ho-hum kitchen and one that’s compelling and polished.
+Interesting architectural details can make the difference between a ho-hum kitchen and one that’s compelling and polished.
 Pay attention to transitions between materials and surfaces, such as the relationship between a countertop’s edge and, say, an adjacent refrigerator or cabinet.
 Carroll adds, “Often designers try to take the easy way out and not expend a lot of creativity.”